Gold prices remain unchanged

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-An announcement by the Karachi Saraf Association said gold rates remained unchanged at Rs87,100/tola.
-Similarly, there was no change in the prices of 10 grams gold, which stood at Rs74,674.
+An announcement by the Karachi Saraf Association said gold rates remained unchanged at Rs87,500/tola.
+Similarly, the market does not witness any change in the prices of 10 grams gold, which stood at Rs75,017.

-Rates in the local market were still trading Rs1,500/tola lower, compared with the prices in the Dubai gold market, jewellers claimed.
+Jewellers claimed bullion prices in the local market were still trading Rs1,500/tola lower, compared with Dubai gold market prices.

-An announcement by the Karachi Saraf Association said gold rates remained unchanged at Rs87,100/tola.
-Similarly, there was no change in the prices of 10 grams gold, which stood at Rs74,674.
+An announcement by the Karachi Saraf Association said gold rates remained unchanged at Rs87,500/tola.
+Similarly, the market does not witness any change in the prices of 10 grams gold, which stood at Rs75,017.

-Rates in the local market were still trading Rs1,500/tola lower, compared with the prices in the Dubai gold market, jewellers claimed.
+Jewellers claimed bullion prices in the local market were still trading Rs1,500/tola lower, compared with Dubai gold market prices.